britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

-- The spin bit can be used to generate a large number of samples of RTT for a flow aggregate (e.g., all flows between two given networks) without regard to temporal evolution of the RTT, in order to examine the distribution of RTTs for flows that should shart the same paths.
+- The spin bit can be used to generate a large number of samples of RTT for a flow aggregate (e.g., all flows between two given networks) without regard to temporal evolution of the RTT, in order to examine the distribution of RTTs for a group of flows that should have similar RTT (e.g., because they should share the same path(s)).

 ## Interdomain Troubleshooting